exercism/v3/languages/fsharp/exercises/concept/basics/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student the basics of the Concept of Values in [F#][values].
+The goal of this exercise is to teach the student the basics of programming in [F#][values].

 ## Learning objectives